 With the exception of reverse osmosis systems, the above options are fairly straightforward to set up.
 The main thing is to choose an approach that works for your garden and to test regularly to ensure the system is doing what you expect it to.

 The next step is to select an acid to add to the water.
-The most common choices are muriatic acid (aka hydrochloric acid), citric acid, phosphoric acid, nitric acid, and sulfuric acid.
+The most common choices are acetic acid (vinegar), citric acid, phosphoric acid, muriatic acid (aka hydrochloric acid), nitric acid, and sulfuric acid.
 Products like pH Down use both phosphoric and citric acid; muriatic acid can be found in home centers alongside other solvents and cleaners.

 My plan is to add either fertilizer or acid to my water every time I water my trees.
 My goal in doing this is to see how healthy I can get my trees before winter to help them grow better next spring.
 Will report back on the results.